Barrie Unsworth: Political career

 Unsworth was elected a member of the New South Wales Legislative Council in 1978.
 While serving in the Legislative Council, he represented Australia as a delegate at the International Labour Organization (ILO) Worker Participation in Management Conferences held in Geneva (1980) and The Hague (1981).

 In the Wran Labor Government, Unsworth was Minister for Transport (1984–1986) and Minister for Health (February-July 1986).

 After the surprise retirement of Premier Neville Wran in May 1986, Unsworth became leader of the NSW Labor Party and thus Premier, and was also Minister for Ethnic Affairs and Minister for State Development.
 As Premiers are required by convention to be members of the Legislative Assembly, Brian Bannon, the member for the normally safe Labor seat of Rockdale, resigned to accept a government job as Chairman of the Homebush States Sport Centre Trust, and Unsworth contested the resulting by-election held on 2 August 1986.
 He only narrowly won the seat, with a 17.1% dive in the primary vote and hostile independent preferences giving him a margin of just 54 votes.

 Unlike several of his predecessors including Wran, Unsworth chose not to be his own Treasurer.

 Unsworth was Premier for two years until the Labor Party's landslide defeat by the Liberals' Nick Greiner in the 1988 elections.
 Unsworth did not contest the 1991 election.

 Life after politics

+After leaving Parliament, Unsworth remained active in public life, chairing and serving on a number of government and community bodies.
+He continued to contribute to public policy debates and was widely respected across political parties.

-Immediately following politics, Unsworth had little political involvement with his only public commitment being as deputy chairman and then Chairman of the Australian Executive Committee for His Royal Highness Duke of Edinburgh Study Conference (1982–1998).
+He served as deputy chairman and then Chairman of the Australian Executive Committee for His Royal Highness Duke of Edinburgh Study Conference (1982–1998).
 Unsworth was General Manager of 2KY Broadcasters Pty Ltd Racing Radio 1992–2000.
 In 2001, he was a recipient of the Centenary Medal.

 Following the election of the Carr Labor Government in 1995, Unsworth was placed on a number of key government and community bodies, including: